This post may contain affiliate links. Please read my disclosure policy.

 Instructions

-- Cream together the butter and sugar, until fluffy.
+- On medium speed beat the butter and sugar, until fluffy and lighter in color.

 - Add the eggs and beat until well combined.